AlbinoGazelle/esxi-testing-toolkit/SECURITY.md

 ## Reporting a Vulnerability

-Open an [issue](https://github.com/AlbinoGazelle/esxi-testing-toolkit/issues) to report vulnerabilities.
+Open an [issue](https://github.com/AlbinoGazelle/esxi-testing-toolkit/issues) with a label of `vulnerability` to report vulnerabilities.